PeggyJV/testnets/zinfandel/README.md

 # Enable defines if the API server should be enabled.
 enable = true
 ```
+## TODO(bolten): everything below this point is mostly copied from the last testnet and much of it is likely incorrect, but left here as scaffolding

 ## Next steps - Half way point